Kanedaa/SWG_tool_Philips/readme.md

+This tool is not an official Cisco supported tool.

 This is a straightforward Python 3 script that has been converted into an executable (.exe) application for Windows10/11 hosts.

 Administrative privileges are necessary for its operation.
 As this code is not digitally signed or endorsed by Microsoft,